Promoting safety for women

 Partnerships to promote women's safety

 We work with partners from a wide range of sectors, including government authorities, UN Women and other UN agencies, women’s organisations, suppliers and others.
-This includes our work with the HeForShe movement as a corporate IMPACT 10x10x10 Champion.

 A good example of collaboration is our partnership with UN Women EVAW (Ending Violence Against Women).
 Announced in December 2016, it’s designed to develop a human rights-based intervention programme across our tea supply chain.